Skip to main content

 The Mechanics

-Spawn's off-chain bonding curve engine handles trade execution.
+The Spawn Engine - Spawn's off-chain bonding curve execution layer - handles trade execution.
 This is what makes the trading experience different from anything on-chain:

-No approvals needed.
 You don't need to pre-approve token spending before you can trade.
-You connect, deposit funds, and you're immediately able to participate.
+You connect, deposit USDC, and you're immediately able to participate.

 What You Won't Find Here

 No MEV.
 No bundling.
 No queue-jumping through gas bids.
-These extraction vectors are structurally removed from Spawn's execution model - they're not against the rules, they're not possible.
-See Fairness as Architecture ->
+These extraction vectors are structurally removed from The Spawn Engine - they're not against the rules, they're not possible.
+See Fairness as Architecture →